etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/zzToDoDone.md

 * group split
   * make code which can work with small node
     * can work when the # of node is less than the # of target (i.e., # of node < # of target)
+* [d] Fix "ModuleNotFoundError: No module named "libsalt" " "
+  * this happens sometimes(not always) when we run with shell script(dist_learning.sh)

+* [d] fix error in compareResult() at ResultCompare.py
+  * start time of comparison : should consider argument and scenario file

 * optimal model num
   * keep record while whole distributed learning